A complex logistic equation for universal energy evolution in hadronic elastic scattering: An evolution equation for elastic scattering

 with a complex analytic solution

 where $\widetilde{T}_0(\tau_0,b)$ is the $b$-profile at a given energy and $\tau_0$ playing the role of initial value.
+As mentioned in the introduction, the use of phenomenological profiles for $\widetilde{T}(\tau_0, b)$ at a fixed energy is not a limitation, but a way to test the universality of our evolution equation.
+Once the initial profile is set, the energy dependence is fully determined by the nonlinear dynamics, much like the role of parton distribution functions in QCD, where nonperturbative input evolves through universal equations.

+Although the evolution equation studied in this work is formulated directly at the level of the elastic amplitude in impact-parameter space, it is not introduced as a purely phenomenological ansatz.
+As shown in appendix B, it can be derived within an effective Reggeon Field Theory framework, where it emerges as the mean-field reduction of a nonlinear Reggeon hierarchy with triple-Pomeron interactions.
+The present approach should therefore be understood as an effective high-energy collective description, consistent with S-matrix unitarity and analyticity constraints, rather than as a fundamental QCD derivation.

-In appendix A we show how to obtain Eq. (\ref{eq:Complex_Logistic}) from RFT, where the Pomeron intercept $\epsilon_{\mathcal{P}}$ is interpreted as an effective mass and the nonlinear term $\lambda$ is interpreted as the interaction coupling of the triple-Pomeron vertex.
+In appendix B we show how to obtain Eq.(\ref{eq:Complex_Logistic}) from RFT, where the Pomeron intercept $\epsilon_{\mathcal{P}}$ is interpreted as an effective mass and the nonlinear term $\lambda$ is interpreted as the interaction coupling of the triple-Pomeron vertex.
+The formalism can be generalized to $\alpha' \neq 0$, although the analytic solution is then lost.

 To find the solution Eq.(\ref{eq:Analytic_Solution}) we change the function $\widetilde{T}(\tau,b)$ to $u(\tau, b)=1/\widetilde{T}(\tau,b)$ and the differential equation transforms into a linear relaxation equation